Tides Today & Tomorrow in Key Largo, South Sound, FL

 What is the moon phase in Key Largo, South Sound, FL tonight?

-Tonight the moon over Key Largo, South Sound, FL is First Quarter (37% illuminated).
-This places Key Largo, South Sound, FL in a transitional tide cycle, so tidal ranges are shifting between spring and neap this week.
+Tonight the moon over Key Largo, South Sound, FL is Waning Crescent (20% illuminated).
+This places Key Largo, South Sound, FL in a spring tide cycle, so tidal ranges are near their weekly maximum this week.

 What type of tides does Key Largo, South Sound, FL have — semi-diurnal, diurnal, or mixed?